ctm/Bataan-Memorial-Death-March/README.md

 hope to better that this year, but it'll be tough.

 `Comfort` means I'll
-keep my HR between 140bpm and 150bpm during the Foothills Fat Ass 50k.
+keep my HR between below 150bpm during the event.
 I'm out there to have fun and to take a break from training.

+`Pace` means whatever it takes to be the best pacer possible for my brother-in-law as he finishes his first Leadville 100.

-## My log
+## My plan

 In addition to the runs in the following table, I may do others.
 My [Marathon